 GOVERNING BOARD MEMBERS

-Bryan Gouldfarb, holds a bachelors degree from UCLA and became enamored with the Morongo Basin when he first visited with fellow Bruins after graduation.
+Bryan Goldfarb, holds a bachelors degree from UCLA and became enamored with the Morongo Basin when he first visited with fellow Bruins after graduation.
 He now lives here with his family and volunteers for a wide variety of causes, including serving on the Community Health Center governing board.
 He works in healthcare technology for a global technology firm.

 Laura Grabow has been a Regional Occupational Program (ROP) instructor for the Morongo Unified School District for over 20 years.
 She currently teaches a Registered Dental Assisting course for ROP students at Twentynine Palms High School.